 Perhaps the easiest of them all – but so oft forgotten.
-Simply mix almonds, pistacios, cashews, brazil nuts etc. for a big protein hit in an easy form.
+Simply mix almonds, pistachios, cashews, brazil nuts, etc. for a big protein hit in an easy form.

-Just a couple of handfuls of nuts can literally put hunger away for another hour, while energising and nourishing your body.
+Just a couple of handfuls of nuts can literally put hunger away for another hour while energizing and nourishing your body.

 Protein Content per Handful of Nuts: almonds, pistachios, cashews, brazils = 7g protein.

 A fantastic portable snack, and remarkably simple.
 All you need to do is fill the bottom third of a mason jar with hummous (homemade hummous recipe here) and then add sticks of bell pepper, carrot, cucumber, etc. This makes for a largely raw, alkaline, fiber-ful, filling and protein-rich snack!